nodejs/package-maintenance/docs/drafts/blog-201910-please-test-against-lts.md

 When you use the keywords (`node`, `lts/*`), you will automatically start testing in new versions as they come out.
 This does, however, mean that you will also automatically _stop_ testing in versions that may still need to be supported.

-Alternatively, you can use [Renovate](https://docs.renovatebot.com/node/) to automatically add new versions to your `.travis.yml`.
+Alternatively, you can use [Renovate](https://docs.renovatebot.com/node/) to automatically open pull requests with new versions to your `.travis.yml` by adding `{ "travis": { "enabled": true } }` in your `renovate.json`.

+When you're testing with a Current (or nightly) Node.js version before it becomes LTS you can also enable [`allow_failures`](https://docs.travis-ci.com/user/build-matrix/#rows-that-are-allowed-to-fail) for it.

 ## How: dropping support for older Node.js versions